apostrophecms/docs/docs/reference/module-api/module-overview.md

 #### `methods`

-An object of methods that can be used to execute queries after any builders have been applied.
+An object of methods that execute queries after any builders have been applied.
 These functions should use existing query methods or [MongoDB cursor methods](https://docs.mongodb.com/manual/reference/method/js-cursor/) to return documents.
 <!-- TODO: Link to a reference of core builders when available. -->

 #### `extendQueries(self)`